HVD3Z/Public/README.md

 # Public

-This repository will hold all projects and scripts that have been tested and completed.
-They are not finished however and will be tweaked as time goes on to better fulfill requirements.
+This repository holds all scripts that I feel will be beneficial to provide to the public.
+All larger projects will have their own repository but links within the OS specific readme file.